citp/privacy-policy-historical/b/bl/bla/blackwasp.co.uk.md

 ## Advertising

 This web site is funded by advertising placements.
-The advertisement code may create cookies on your browser and read the contents of these cookies.
+The advertisement code may create cookies on your browser and reads the contents of these cookies.
 The advertisements may also use web beacons to collect browsing information.
-This information is not retained by BlackWasp.
+This information is not used, gathered or retained by BlackWasp.
 Some advertising on the BlackWasp web site is provided by the Google Adsense programme.
-This includes interest-based avertising.
+This includes interest-based advertising.
 The following information relates to Google's system:

   * Google, as a third-party vendor, uses cookies to serve ads on the web site.
   * Google's use of the DART cookie enables it to serve ads to you based on your visit to this web site and other sites on the Internet.